PedroPerpetua/cardmarket-bulk-import/README.md

 I have improvements planned when I find the time to work on them!
 Check the [TODO](docs/TODO.md) file for the planned upgrades.

 I will accept contributions to this project.
 Open a pull request to the develop branch and I'll review it as soon as I can!

-## Development notes
-- `rollup` is currently pinned to version `4.52.5` as a peer dependency; see this [issue](https://github.com/rollup/rollup/issues/6168).
-Once the issue has been fixed we can default to the latest version.